livingdocsIO/documentation/guides/watching_documents.md

 # Enable notifications in Livingdocs

-This guide explains you how to enable Livingdocs _notifications_ and what they are.
+This guide explains to you how to enable Livingdocs _notifications_ and what they are.
 In a nutshell, _notifications_ enable editors to actively track interesting changes on documents.

 Let's have an example with a _Proofreading task_.
-Let's assume Proofreaders are really interested to know if a certain article has been marked for proofreading, so they that the article can be published with lightspeed once they finished the task.
+Let's assume Proofreaders are interested to know if a certain article has been marked for proofreading so that the article can be published with lightspeed once they finished the task.

 If they subscribe for changes on a specific document they will get an E-Mail or Slack notification that the document was marked for proofreading.

-The basic idea is to improve production speed by pushing information to the editors instead of pulling, so going to a colleague and asking if an article is ready for proofreading, review or publishing.
+The basic idea is to improve production speed by pushing information to the editors instead of pulling, so going to a colleague and asking if an article is ready for proofreading, review, or publishing.

 ## Server config